Toronto waterfront: History

 Lake Ontario is a recent lake.
 As the last glaciation, the Laurentian glaciation receded, a number of proglacial lakes filled in basins adjacent to the glacier.
 One of those proglacial lakes was Lake Iroquois.
 Lake Iroquois was considerably deeper than Lake Ontario, as a lobe of the Laurentian glacier still filled the valley of what is now the St. Lawrence River.
 The southern boundary of Lake Iroquois was the Niagara escarpment.
 The lake flowed over the Niagara Escarpment east of Rochester, and flowed to the Atlantic Ocean down what is now the Mohawk River, to the Hudson River.
 The shoreline of Lake Iroquois can be observed in steep hills, such as that on the north side of Davenport Road.
-Casa Loma has a good view of the harbour, four kilometres away, as it is on the height of the old shoreline.
+Casa Loma has a view of the harbour, four kilometres away, as it is on the height of the old shoreline.

 When the glacier retreated from the St. Lawrence Valley, the shoreline receded to a much shallower level than today's lake, as it takes time for land that had been under a heavy glacier to rebound.
-This lake was call Admiralty Lake.
+This lake was called Admiralty Lake.

 Some sources suggest the drainage of the lake triggered the Upper Dryas climatic change.
 Some sources suggest the lake drained all the way to sea level and the lake became brackish.

 Since the last ice age, silt deposits, borne mostly from the erosion of the Scarborough Bluffs and the eluvial rivers to the east were swept by strong, natural Lake Ontario currents creating prominent fingers of land away from the lakeshore in the current central waterfront area, including the Toronto Islands.

 The shore of Lake Ontario (at least within present-day Toronto Harbour) is mostly landfill, extending a kilometre or more from the natural shoreline.

 Adding to the existing silt deposits, Ashbridges Bay was filled in and the Port Lands area (Cherry Street to Leslie Street) was created in the early 1900s.
 The bay was filled in partly due to concerns about public health – locals had disposed of sewage, farm animal carcasses and household waste in the bay for years.
 During this period, the Don River, which used to flow into the bay to the south-west, was diverted (straightened) toward the harbour, first directly southward and later westward through the current configuration of the Keating Channel.
 Currently, there are proposals to restore the original natural watercourse of the Don, which would bring it closer to the downtown core.
 The modern harbour area was mostly formed through landfill in the years around the First World War, to allow for deeper container vessel wharf access.
 The central waterfront functioned as an important industrial area for many years, providing shipping access to communities from Port Union in the east to Mimico in the west.